-However, if you don’t feel that we are “clicking,” you can tell your therapist so and it won’t hurt their feelings or upset them.
+However, if you don’t feel that we are “clicking,” you can tell us so and it won’t hurt anyone’s feelings or upset them.
 Your needs are far more important than our egos, and it’s not personal!
 In fact, we do know many great therapists in the Chicago area, and we would be more than happy to give you a few options based on your feedback.
 Every relationship, including therapists, teaches you something about what you need.

 Email is never guaranteed to be 100% confidential.
 Of course we would never breach confidentiality or share your information with unauthorized persons.
 You can feel free to email us with questions, or if there is something you want to make sure we process in session.
 However please know that there is always a chance with any email to anyone that someone at the web hosting company, your email server company (Google, Yahoo, etc) the NSA, etc could see it.

 If you are in crisis, please call, don’t email or text.

 Absolutely.
 Some clients like to make notes during the week to remind themselves what to discuss in therapy.
 Some like to take notes during session to review during the week.
 Both are great.

 We use the HIPAA-compliant program through our client portal for e-therapy when needed.
 It’s very easy: you’ll get a reminder link from the scheduling portal to click on, and that will start your session.